 Her decade-long sentence as the wife of Guy Ritchie may have resulted in some of her greatest musical work – the Music album, Reinvention Tour, Confessions on a Dance Floor – but it also exposed some flaws in the Madonna ideal.
 After years of seeming like the most powerful person on the planet, she was giving subservience a go.
 No doubt taking a break from her ego to melt into family life was the right move for her at the time, but as excited we were as to have her live in the UK, we were disappointed.
 The lady of the manor in Good Housekeeping, the English Roses books, and turning up to premieres in tea-dresses, to the fans who’d been with her a long time, it felt like Madonna had stopped understanding that she was Madonna and not just Mrs Ritchie in her Marylebone townhouse.
 Her attempt at being confessional and controversial on the American Life album didn’t feel authentic – in retrospect she was ahead of her time on this one – and her sheen dulled as a result.
 The problem with Madonna is that in our heads, she becomes who we want her to be, and stays frozen that way.
 Time passed, and Madonna hung up her conical bra and switched bitching with gay dancers for yoga, Kabbalah, and motherhood – while we were pleased for her, it also felt like betrayal.
-Of course, we were being unreasonable in thinking so.
+This is not our place.

-Now, she has been divorced for ten years and is living the life of a self-confessed “soccer mom” in Lisbon while her second son David attempts to break into professional football.
+Now, she’s been divorced ten years and is living the life of a self-confessed “soccer mom” in Lisbon while her second son David attempts to break into professional football.
 Really, she’s doing all the same stuff she used to do.
 “Pushing people’s buttons” is how she used to describe it, although we now live in a much different world from when she was at the zenith of her powers.
 Madonna’s modern challenge is not only related to sexuality, but has age to consider too.
-She is 60 on 16 August.
+She turned 60 in 2018.